 The difference between good design and bad design, good or bad practice, good writing or bad writing, is the time you spend on it.
 And sometimes inspiration hits like lightning.

-The Map Salesman will tell you that his or hers show the basic terrain, even the quickest route, in more or less detail, to the 10 highlights of London, complete with a timetable and fare schedule for the Tube.
+The Map Salesman will tell you that his or hers shows the basic terrain, even the quickest route, in more or less detail, to the 10 highlights of London, complete with a timetable and fare schedule for the Tube.
 Beware.
-This is someone else’s experience, including their personal proclivities.
-They might skip the hidden gem.
+It’s someone else’s experience, including their personal proclivities.
 There are no perfect maps.
-Road conditions change, among other things, but traveling in groups is safer so keep your companions close.
+Road conditions change, among other things, and your expensive guide might skip the hidden gem.

 No one knows!